 - Matched betting calculator - This calculator allows you to place qualifying bets and place your free bets with ease.
 It will also tell you how much money to stake at the exchange site.

-- Risk-free calculator – Sometimes you will only receive a free bet when your qualifying bet loses.
+- Risk-free calculator - Sometimes you will only receive a free bet when your qualifying bet loses.
 A risk-free calculator will ensure that you make a profit either way.
+This is why free bets allow you to make no-risk matched betting.

 - Free bet calculator - A free bet calculator will let you know how much profit you will make from placing a free bet.
 With free bets, it is important to place bets with a high SNR.
 This will usually be high when the odds are too.
 It is very difficult to know this without the use of a calculator.